llm-edge/hal-9100/README.md

 # Open Source Assistants API

+🚀 **Status: Experimental** 🚀 We're moving fast and breaking things.
+Not usable in production yet.

 ## Overview
 The Open Source Assistants API enables building AI assistants within applications using **Open Source** models or **other AI providers than OpenAI**, tools, and knowledge to respond to user queries.
 This API is in beta, with continuous enhancements and support for various tools.